nagyesta/abort-mission-gradle-plugin/README.md

     // - Setting the "abortMissionReport" task to the "finalize" the
     //   test task
     skipTestAutoSetup false
+    //Indicates whether we need to configure the strongback properties
+    //as well when test autoconfiguration is done.
+    //WARNING: If you are using a strongback, you will need to take care
+    //of the full lifecycle externally due to difficulties with Gradle
+    //background threads.
+This should include startup, shutdown as well
+    //as reporting after the last test fork is shut down in order to get
+    //the full report
+    skipStrongbackConfig true
     //Define whether we want to use relaxed schema for JSON validation.
     //Particularly useful when the Cucumber Booster is used or in case of
     //a very special class name that does not match the basic regexp used.